 Estrogen and Progesterone

-Am I Destined to Gain Weight in Menopause?
+Am I destined to gain weight in menopause?

+It’s really no surprise that so many women struggle with weight gain in menopause.
+Hormone production is changing while at the same time, stress is hitting an all time high.
 Parents are aging but children are still young; careers are heading towards their peak; women are pulled in so many directions, tending to everyone else – and forgetting to care for themselves!

-The key here is to add healthy choices while slowly eliminating the less healthy options.
+The key is to add healthy choices while slowly eliminating the less healthy options.
 So instead of saying you won’t eat anything sweet at all, try baking with xylitol, and paying close attention to portion size.
 Substitute a salad filled with colorful veggies for a starchy side.
 Instead of a glass of wine, pour seltzer into a wine glass and add fresh fruit for color.

 So many women I know think they have to manage everything all on their own.
 But trying to do it all without support only increases stress levels.

 If you have a partner, talk openly and honestly about what you need – they can’t read your mind, and it’s not fair to expect them to.
 Discuss symptoms with a trusted healthcare professional who can help you determine the best treatment for your unique situation.
+Reach out to friends for support instead of telling them everything is “fine.”

 Don’t ignore the emotional side – a counselor or personal growth experience can identify internal stressors you may not even recognize, and help you let them go.

-3. Supplement Wisely
+3. Supplement wisely

 Hormonal balance depends on your body getting all of the nutrients it needs.
 When there are nutritional gaps, which are so common in our modern lifestyles, you might need to add a little extra support until your hormones level out.
 I recommend that all women take a high-quality multivitamin, along with omega-3 and Vitamin D supplements.
 Targeted supplements that help ease stress and allow for better quality sleep might be necessary while you heal.